Software Engineering: A Modern Approach

 }

-5.6.6 Open/Closed Principle
+5.6.6 Open-Closed Principle

-Example 1: An example of a class that follows the Open/Closed Principle is the Collections class in Java.
-It has a static method that sorts a list in ascending order.
-Here’s an example of using this method:
+has a static method that sorts a list in ascending order.
+Here’s an

 List<String> names;